 Albert Einstein stated, “The intuitive mind is a sacred gift and the rational mind is its faithful servant.”

 However, as many of us have experienced through the richness and challenges of 21st century living, the last thing our mind wants to do is serve us.
 Instead, it will do anything to control us.
-How do we get our ‘monkey mind’ to behave?
+How do we get our wandering mind - or ‘monkey mind’- to behave?
 How does meditation train our mind to serve our unique insights?
 What do we do when our mind won’t let us meditate?

-David has a special gift for helping people through mediation find relief from fear, stress, worry, chronic pain, anxiety, panic, feelings of unworthiness, and guilt.
-Through our collaborative efforts, you will find empirically-tested meditation techniques that really work and begin the process of letting go of the things that no longer serve you and begin building up the thoughts, feelings and experiences that energize and restore you.
+I have spent significant time honing my own practice of meditation and greatly welcome the opportunity to help others find relief from fear, stress, worry, chronic pain, anxiety, panic, feelings of unworthiness, and guilt through an easy practice of being more mindful.
+In our collaboration, I hope to share with you empirically-tested meditation techniques that really work so that you may begin the process of letting go of the things that no longer serve you and begin building up the thoughts, feelings and experiences that energize and restore you.

 WHAT IS MINDFULNESS MEDITATION?